• Home

 Think of it like a popularity contest.
 But instead of being judged on looks, you are judged on how well you meet customer needs.

-Importance of Customer Satisfaction Index
+Importance of Clint Satisfaction Index

 • Retain Customers